Tightness of discrete Gibbsian line ensembles with exponential interaction Hamiltonians: Gibbsian line ensembles and the main result

-For a convex Hamiltonian H, it is known in the work of \cite{CH16} that the H-Brownian bridge line ensemble has certain monotonicity properties.
+For a convex Hamiltonian $\Ham$, it is known in the work of \cite{CH16} that the $\Ham$-Brownian bridge line ensemble has certain monotonicity properties.
 For example, if $f$, $g$, $\vec{x}$ or $\vec{y}$ increase pointwise, then the resulting line ensemble can be coupled to the original one so as to dominate it pointwise.
-We will reprove these properties for our discrete line ensemble under Assumption A1 on $H$ and convexity of $H^{RW}$.
+We extend these properties to line ensemble under Assumption A1 on $\Hamd$ and convexity of $\Hrw$.
 Without such convexity, the constructive proof we give for monotonicity fails.
 We remark that \cite{CD} involves a line ensemble which lacks this convexity.
 Therein they develop a new, weaker type of monotonicity (in terms of certain expectation values and up to certain constants) which turns out to be sufficient for proving tightness in the manner of \cite{CH16}.

-We have the following lemma which allow us to couple different discrete line ensembles.
+We have the following lemma which allows us to couple different discrete line ensembles.